-Centene Corporation relies on its Ethics & Compliance Program to guide employees when conducting the business affairs of the organization.
+Centene Corporation relies on its Ethics & Compliance program to guide employees when conducting the business affairs of the organization.
 The program incorporates the Company's purpose, mission, and values.
-These three areas shape our organizational culture which influences performance.
+These three areas shape our organizational culture which, in the long run, influences performance.